-NAAA, NAAREF Boards Get Aerial Application Industry's Business Done Sooner, Rather Than Later, in Oklahoma
+NAAA and NAAREF Board Getting the Aerial Application Industry's Business Done Sooner, Rather Than Later, in Oklahoma Last Week

-The National Agricultural Aviation Association (NAAA) and the National Agricultural Aviation Research and Education Foundation's Board meetings were held Oct.
-7-8 in Oklahoma City, Oklahoma.
+The National Agricultural Aviation Association (NAAA) and the National Agricultural Aviation Research and Education Foundation's Board meetings were held last week in Oklahoma City, Oklahoma.
 Preceding the meetings on Oct.
 5-6, the NAAREF PAASS presenters training for the upcoming 2022-2023 Silver Anniversary of the PAASS Program took place.
 The General Session of both Boards began Friday, Oct.
 7, and included a presentation on the state of the industry and association delivered by Andrew Moore, NAAA CEO.